 Driver shortage in the supply chain

 In recent months, there has been a lot of talk about a driver shortage and the consequences in store for supply chains as a result.
-Just this week, in the UK, MacDonald's ran out of milkshakes in the UK as a direct result of driver shortages.
+Just this week, in the UK, McDonald's ran out of milkshakes in the UK as a direct result of driver shortages.
 There’s been similar warnings from the supermarket industry, with Co-operative Group chief executive Steve Murrells, warning that current food shortages are at a “worse level” than he has ever seen.

 In the UK specifically, a combination Brexit, unsatisfactory working conditions for drivers, and rising costs for younger drivers entering the workforce have been blamed for the situation, but that doesn’t tell the whole story.